 Since I’ve never published a php package before, and I was curious about the whole process, I went ahead and created druc/time-convert.
 It contains a single class and you can do stuff like $time = TimeConvert::hours(5)->toMinutes() and also continue with further conversions like $time->toSeconds().

-I’m sure is the smallest and most trivial php package out there, but at least I got to learn the publishing process. 🙂
+I’m sure is the smallest and most trivial php package out there, but at least I got to go through the publishing process. 🙂